 Crosby Garrett Roman Helmet

-Crosby Garrett is a hamlet with some very old houses and a part Anglo-Saxon church perched high up on a hill.
+Crosby Garrett is a hamlet with some very old houses and an Anglo-Saxon church perched high up on a hill.

 There are old stone houses on either side of a stream and overlooked by the church.